REWE Rolls Out Self-Driving Kiosk After Successful Trial | ESM Magazine

 REWE Rolls Out Self-Driving Kiosk After Successful Trial

-Published on Aug 31 2021 1:29 PM in Retail tagged: Germany / Rewe / Cologne / Rewe Snack Mobil / self-driving kiosk
+Published on Aug 31 2021 1:29 PM in Technology tagged: Germany / Rewe / Cologne / Rewe Snack Mobil / self-driving kiosk

 German retailer REWE is rolling out its 'Snack Mobil' after more than 200 successful test kilometres.